pramodk/spack-configs/README.md

 ==> Error: The spec 'cmake' is configured as not buildable, and no matching external installs were found
 ```

-When we specify dependency like `depends_on('cmake', type='build')`, Spack will match any cmake version available.
+When we specify dependency like `depends_on('cmake', type='build')`, Spack will match any CMake version available.
 But many packages specify version constraints in the dependency like `depends_on('cmake@2.8.12:', type='build')`.
-This indicate that `CMake` version should be  `>=2.8.12`.
+This indicates that `CMake` version should be  `>=2.8.12`.
 To satisfy this constraint you have to make sure to provide appropriate version.
 Otherwise you can remove `buildable: False` option.

 We can provide preferences for all packages in `packages.yaml`.
 For example, in the below configuration we specified compiler preferences for building any package.
 Also, we specify `mpich` as `MPI` provider.